Silberengel/next.orly.dev/docs/names.md

 This proposal leverages Nostr's existing social graph and relay infrastructure to create a naming system that is:

 - **Trustless**: No single authority controls name registration
-- **Byzantine fault tolerant**: Resistant to malicious relays (up to ~51% by trust weight)
+- **Byzantine fault tolerant**: Resistant to malicious registry services (up to ~51% by trust weight)
-- **Scalable**: Supports thousands of participating relays
+- **Scalable**: Supports thousands of participating registry services
 - **Censorship resistant**: Diverse trust graphs make network-wide censorship difficult
-- **Permissionless**: Anyone can operate a relay and participate in consensus
+- **Permissionless**: Anyone can operate a registry service and participate in consensus
+- **Relay-agnostic**: Uses standard Nostr relays for communication and storage without requiring relay modifications

-The protocol achieves finality in 1-2 minutes, which is acceptable for DNS-like use cases while avoiding the complexity and resource requirements of traditional blockchain consensus.
+The protocol is implemented as an independent service (separate from relay software) that communicates via ephemeral Nostr events and stores persistent state as parameterized replaceable events.
+This achieves finality in 1-2 minutes, which is acceptable for DNS-like use cases while avoiding the complexity and resource requirements of traditional blockchain consensus.

 ## Specification

+### Architecture Overview

+The name registry protocol is implemented as an independent service that runs separately from Nostr relay software.
+The service architecture consists of:

+**Registry Service:**
+- A standalone daemon/process operated by registry service providers
+- Subscribes to registration proposals and attestations from Nostr relays
+- Computes consensus independently using trust-weighted voting
+- Publishes attestations (ephemeral) and name state (persistent) back to relays
+- Maintains local trust graph and consensus state

+**Communication Layer (Ephemeral Events):**
+- **Attestations (kind 20100)**: Service-to-service communication via ephemeral events
+- Posted to Nostr relays for propagation to other registry services
+- Short-lived (pruned after attestation window completes)
+- Enables decentralized coordination without direct peer connections

+**Storage Layer (Persistent Events):**
+- **Registration Proposals (kind 30100)**: User requests stored on relays
+- **Trust Graphs (kind 30101)**: Service trust relationships stored on relays
+- **Name State (kind 30102)**: Consensus results stored on relays
+- Parameterized replaceable events ensure only current state is maintained

+**Relay Role:**
+- Standard Nostr relays (no modifications required)
+- Store persistent events (kinds 30100, 30101, 30102)
+- Propagate ephemeral attestations (kind 20100) between services
+- Serve queries from clients and registry services
+- No consensus logic or special name registry support needed

+**Advantages of Independent Service Architecture:**
+- Relays remain simple event stores and routers
+- Service operators can upgrade consensus logic independently
+- Multiple competing registry implementations can coexist
+- Clear separation of concerns (relay = transport/storage, service = consensus)
+- Registry services can use multiple relays for redundancy

 ### Event Kinds